SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 ### Specify a permanent value for `BTP_CLIENTCONFIG`

-👉 Now append another line to your `.bashrc` file to set the `BTP_CLIENTCONFIG` environment variable to this location (again, be sure to use the `>>` append redirection operator so you don't truncate the file and use single quotes where and as shown):
+👉 Now append another line to your `.bashrc` file to set the `BTP_CLIENTCONFIG` environment variable to our new preferred location (again, be sure to use the `>>` append redirection operator so you don't truncate the file and use single quotes where and as shown):

 ```bash
 echo 'export BTP_CLIENTCONFIG=$HOME/.config/btp/config.json' >> $HOME/.bashrc